rafavzqz/geopdes/trunk/geopdes_base/doc/README.txt

     can create problems when installing geopdes_base.
 The procedure to install the package in Windows is as follows:

- * Install octave, the nurbs package, and download geopdes_base, like in steps 1 to 3 of Section 1.1.1.
+ * Install octave and the nurbs package, like in steps 1 to 2 of Section 1.1.1.

  * Be sure to put the file geopdes_base-<version>.tar.gz to a folder without blanks in the name, for instance, c:\tmp